mohanagr/PHYS512/ps4/readme.md

 ## Quality of Results

-For Question 1, it's shown I use the chi-squared goodness-of-fit test for Maximum Likelihood Estimates (as described in Numerical Recipes).
+For Question 1, I use the chi-squared goodness-of-fit test for Maximum Likelihood Estimates (as described in Numerical Recipes).
 The critical value of chi-square at 99.9% confidence level is 2725.
 It is shown in `output_q1.txt` that the chisquare obtained using parameters suggested in Q1 give us a much higher chi-square.
 Therefore, the chi-square has certainly not come from random fluctuations (as we expect it to, since it's just a sum of randomly distributed errors), and improvements in model are needed.

-Here it must be mentioned that even if obtained hi-square is less than the variance of chi-square distribution with 2501 degress of freedom (~roughly 5000), it does not mean that the fit is good.
+Here it must be mentioned that even if the obtained chi-square is less than the variance of chi-square distribution with 2501 degress of freedom (~roughly 5000), it does not mean that the fit is good.
 Chi-square distribution with high degrees of freedom is heavily peaked, and does not follow the Gaussian rule of 1-sigma ~ 68%.
 A goodness-of-fit test such as above is necessary.

 For all other questions, the chisquare is sufficiently below 2725.